NSFW - not safe for work

 Bill, Ink, watercolour and acrylic on paper, 42 × 29.7 cm

 What do we know about Bill?
 He’s an avid birdwatcher who likes masquerade parties and long baths.
-Bill’s often described as a sticky beak.
-He’s inclined to poke his nose in other people’s business.
+Bill’s often described as a sticky beak, as he’s inclined to poke his nose in other people’s business.

 Doug, Ink, watercolour and acrylic on paper, 42 × 29.7 cm